poloclub/supernova/README.md

 ```

 3. Save a thumbnail image in the [`./public/images/thumbnails/`](./public/images/thumbnails/) directory.
 Please resize the image so that both width and height are smaller than 300px and compress the image to be smaller than 20kb.
-4. Submit a pull request to the repository.
+4. Submit a [pull request](https://github.com/poloclub/supernova/pulls) to this repository.

 ## Data Collection